decentralized-identity/presentation-exchange/contributing.md

 consensus among Working Group Participants during a Working Group call.
 During the REFINING state, the Working Group will request feedback from other decentralized identity-related and -adjacent communities.
 Ideally, these inputs will lead to issues for consensual/deliberative resolution.
-This merges Further validation and improvement of the section can/expected to be done via (code) implementations and testing.
+Further validation and improvement of the section can/expected to be done via (code) implementations and testing.